High School Online Campus

 - During the summer, there will be a daily chat.

 - Teachers will poll students at the first meeting for the most accessible time.
-During the school year it will be in the late afternoon or early evening whereas during summer school it will be during the day.
+During the school year it will be in the late afternoon or evening whereas during summer school it will be during the day.

 - Many of the Online Campus courses use online textbooks.